 It doesn't matter who is at fault when filing the worker's compensation claim, as benefits will be provided if your claim is approved.
 You would receive reimbursement for the medical treatment and two-thirds of your weekly salary.

-But it would be best if you kept in mind that workers’ compensation benefits don’t cover the entire costs related to the injury.
+But it would be best to remember that workers' compensation benefits don't cover the entire costs related to the injury.
 Therefore, you or your loved one would face a severe financial burden.

 Only an attorney would be able to guide you in the right direction.
 The claims process can be complex for you to take on your own.
 It is an excellent idea to let an expert handle everything for you.
-Besides, you wouldn’t know what to do if there was a reduction or denial of benefits.
+Besides, you must determine what to do if benefits are reduced or denied.

-In certain instances, your attorney will seek additional compensation, so you don’t have to worry about anything.
-Moreover, they would advise you about what you can do to get the results you are looking for.
+Your attorney will occasionally seek additional compensation, so you don't have to worry about anything.
+Moreover, they advise you about what you can do to get the results you are looking for.

 Generally, you can't sue your employer even if you get injured while working, as workers' compensation insurance is there to pay you off.
 However, you should be able to file a lawsuit in the following situations.

-- Your employer hasn’t purchased workers’ compensation insurance.
+- Your employer still needs to purchase workers' compensation insurance.

 - Your employer decides to retaliate against you when you file the claim.

 - The insurance company takes excessive time to process the claim and pay you the benefits.